aneterial/aneterial/README.md

 ### Hi there 👋
 ___
 #### My name is Alexander Mironov, I'm **Backend Developer** :octocat: from Russia
-*(and it actually means English is not my primary language, so there might be mistakes, ~~mistakes everywhere~~)*
+*(and it actually means English is not my native language, so there might be mistakes, ~~mistakes everywhere~~)*

-According to my humble GitHub statistics you can see - my journey in developing had just begun in november 2021 - yeah, I'm just a beginner developer *(hope when upgrade my hard skills - I will not forget update this text :eyes:)*.
+According to my humble GitHub statistics you can see - GitHub is not my primary platform for sharing code (haha).\
+*Most of my code is protected by NDAs in private repositories of commercial companies.
+On GitHub, I work on personal projects (although unfortunately, I have little time for it).*

 - [x] come up with profile desc
 - [ ] ~~push profile desc~~